-- including its Catalog and website, as well as all public presentations about and on behalf of the University and its operations are as clear and accurate as possible. - 10.
-A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling, toll free: (888) 370-7589, (916) 431-6959, or by completing a compliant form, which can be obtained on the Bureau's Internet Web address: www.bppe.ca.gov. - 11.
-UoPeople is licensed, authorized, exempted or approved in every U.S. state and the District of Columbia except Arkansas.
-Because of state regulatory restrictions, UoPeople currently does not accept applications from individuals who reside in that state. - 12.
+6959, or by completing a compliant form, which can be obtained on the Bureau's Internet Web address: www.bppe.ca.gov.

+- 11. UoPeople is licensed, authorized, exempted or approved in every U.S. state and the District of Columbia. - 12.
 This institution is authorized by the Indiana Board for Proprietary Education, 101 W. Ohio St., Suite 670, Indianapolis, IN 46204-1984.
 University of the People at Pasadena, California, has been granted status as an out-of-state institution with no physical presence in Indiana authorized to enroll and offer online instruction or distance education to Indiana residents delivered from a campus in another state in accordance with Indiana Administrative Code IC 21-18.5-6-12.
-This status is effective from October 3, 2016 to October 2, 2017.
+This status is effective from October 3, 2017 to October 2, 2018.